notenoughtech/NodeRED-Projects/TRV Auto-Calibration/README.md

 ### Settings
-Visit Settings node to set your lat/long and other parameters.
+Add a flow like this and individual names for the flow variables for each TRV in use.
+Pair these with temperature sensors that update often.
 Consider [preserving variables in NodeRED](https://notenoughtech.com/home-automation/preserving-variables-in-nodered/) to keep your data stored after reboot.

 #### Feedback
-If you have any feedback, please use this [GitHub page](https://github.com/notenoughtech/NodeRED-Projects/tree/master/Tracking%20daylight%20in%20NodeRED) to report it
+If you have any feedback, please use this [GitHub page](https://github.com/notenoughtech/NodeRED-Projects/blob/master/TRV%20Auto-Calibration/README.md) to report it

 ## 🔗 Follow my work